mircopp/ActivityRecognition/README.md

 Returns the score of the best performing model.

 #### 1.1.4. normalize (X)
 For normalization it uses the **StandardScaler** of sklearn package.
-For applying nomralization with the model scaler the class provides a function to normalize the data before processing.
+For applying normalization with the model's internal standard scaler the class provides a function to normalize the data before processing.
 Returns the normalized matrix X.

 #### 1.1.5. sequentialize (X, y=optional)